The 5 most underrated comic book films in history

 Blade may sit atop unstable ground in this list considering it was successful enough to warrant two sequels, but what makes this film under-rated is that while many assume X-men or Spider-Man were the godfathers of the superhero genre revival, such talk could get you pilloried by comic book fans who recognize Blade as the true comic adaptation that set the genre in motion.
 David Goyer penned the script, which seems to have set the table for his later work on The Dark Knight trilogy.
 Blade was a grim, edgy film that featured a dynamic hero, and, most importantly, took its subject seriously.
 After Blade, the campy, childish comic book adaptations like Batman & Robin became few and far between as studios began shifting the tones of their superhero films to be more realistic and gritty.

-Scott Pilgrim vs. The World is a director’s showcase that blends humor and imagination with masterfully choreographed film techniques.
-Adjusting to the high-energy filmic language of Scott Pilgrim can be jarring to some viewers.
-So maybe don’t watch it if you’re prone to light-induced seizures… But once you become accustom to the razor-sharp, expertly directed style of true auteur Edgar Wright, get ready for a lot of fun.
-It’s not exactly understood why this movie tanked.
+Scott Pilgrim vs. The World is a director’s showcase that blends humour and imagination with masterfully choreographed film techniques.
+Adjusting to the high-energy filmic language of Scott Pilgrim can be jarring to some viewers, so maybe don’t watch it if you’re prone to light-induced seizures.
+But once you become accustomed to the razor-sharp, expertly directed style of true auteur Edgar Wright, get ready for a lot of fun.
+As a result, it’s not exactly understood why this movie tanked.
 Perhaps people were reluctant to flood the box office for such an ostentatious movie mostly falling within the narrow purview of gamer-culture.
 Maybe people were just sick of Michael Cera.
 Fortunately, this one-of-a-kind movie is finding an audience as it gets longer in the tooth.